HajjSalad/STM32-ESP32-IoT-Monitor-and-Control/README.md

-## IoT System with STM32 and ESP32
+## IoT Monitor and Control with STM32 & ESP32

 A scalable IoT solution combining STM32 for sensor simulation and ESP32 for cloud connectivity, built with FreeRTOS and AWS IoT Core.